NASAPsyche/irondb/README.md

 To launch from previously built containers `./iron.sh -l`

 #### To Run with Docker-Compose Manual
-Pre-requisite - Must have docker and gulp cli installed, and docker must be running.
+Prerequisite - Must have docker and gulp cli installed, and docker must be running.
 See Tool section above for installation details.
 1. `cd irondb` - change directory to root
 2. `npm install` - Install dependencies.
 3. `gulp sass` - Compile bootstrap sass and move to public directory.